open-cloud/open-cloud.github.io.old/1_user.md

 * **Admin Password** Controller-specific admin password.
 * **Admin tenant** Controller-specific admin tenant.

-**Editing an existing controller**

 The list of controllers is not a top-level item in the navigation panel.
-To reach it, first go to another object, such as Site, then use the "Core" link at the top of the page to bring up the list of Core XOS objects, then select the "Change" link next to Controller.
+To reach it, first go to another object, such as Site, then use the *Core* link at the top of the page to bring up the list of Core XOS objects, then select the *Change* link next to Controller.

 ##Services